Plamen Iliev (footballer, born 1991)

-Plamen Ivanov Iliev (Пламен Иванов Илиев; born 30 November 1991) is a Bulgarian professional footballer who plays as a goalkeeper for Bulgarian First League club Cherno More Varna.
+Plamen Ivanov Iliev (Пламен Иванов Илиев; born 30 November 1991) is a Bulgarian professional footballer who plays as a goalkeeper for First League club Spartak Varna.

 Iliev spent his early years with his hometown club Balkan Botevgrad, before joining Vidima-Rakovski's youth academy in 2006.
 He made his professional debut in 2009 at the age of 17 and quickly became a regular starter.
 In December 2010, Iliev moved to Levski Sofia for an undisclosed fee.
 Four and a half years later he signed for Romanian club Botoșani.
 In February 2017, he moved to Astra Giurgiu where he stayed two years before he returned to Bulgaria to join up with Ludogorets Razgrad.

 A former regular for Bulgaria at Under-21 level, Iliev made his senior international debut in May 2012.

 Club career

 Vidima-Rakovski

 In his youth years in Botevgrad, Iliev started to play football at Balkan.
 He joined Vidima-Rakovski when he was fourteen years old and signed his first professional contract in 2009.

 At the beginning of the 2009–10 season, Iliev was added to Vidima's senior squad by manager Dimitar Todorov.
 He made his B Group debut in the starting line-up on 8 August 2009 in a 1–1 draw against Kom-Minyor.
 During the season he became first choice goalkeeper and earned 23 appearances, helping his team to win promotion to the A Group.
 Iliev was also the first choice keeper for the team from Sevlievo in the first half of the 2010–11 season and earned praise for his performances.